Majidali90121/Stop-Watch-React/README.md

-# ⏱️ Stopwatch App
+# ⏱️ React Stopwatch App

-A simple yet functional **Stopwatch Application** built to track time with precision and ease.
+A clean and responsive **Stopwatch Application** built with ReactJS, designed to track time with precision.

 ---